razeevascx/razeevascx/README.md

-<h2 >Hello👋 I'm Rajeev Puri.
-Currently a BSc Student and a software engineer</h2>
+# Hello👋 I'm Rajeev Puri.
+Currently a BSc Student and a software engineer

 > Life folds into two phases, Second one starts once we realize we got only one. 🦢🪷 - Confucius